Han-Myo/Heart-Disease-Prediction/README.md

 ***Clinical relevance:*** These findings align with established cardiology insights, validating the models’ interpretability and medical reliability.

 ### **6. Model Saving and Deployment Readiness**
-The final tuned models and preprocessing scaler were serialized using `joblib` for potential deployment.
+The final tuned models and preprocessing scaler were serialized for potential deployment.

 ---